-Female Sexual Addiction
+Female Sex Addiction

 ABOUT HEALTHY FEMALE SEXUALITY

 Female sexuality has been historically controversial.
-At the beginning of the last century women were believed to not being able to experience sexual pleasure and orgasm and therefore not missing it.
+At the beginning of the last century, women were believed to not being able to experience sexual pleasure and orgasm, and therefore not missing it.
 A common expectation, past and present, associates female sexual fulfilment with relationship attachment.

-WHAT IS FEMALE SEXUAL ADDICTION DISORDER?
+WHAT IS FEMALE SEX ADDICTION DISORDER?

-A sex addict, male or female, typically uses sex without or with diminished emotional attachment.
+A male or female sex addict, typically uses sex without or with diminished emotional attachment.
 Sexual partners are used as mere sexual objects.

-FEMALE SEXUAL ADDICTION BEHAVIOURS
+FEMALE SEXUAL ADDICTION SYMPTOMS

 PORNOGRAPHY AND FEMALE SEX ADDICTION